Hanging Banners and Signs: Safety Concerns

 Arc Flash Safety is a course designed in accordance with OHS Standards – Part 19 and CSA Z462-18 and it is addressed to employees who work on or near electrical assemblies.
 The program is not intended to replace specialized training, but rather to help workers become aware of the hazards they face when handling electrical equipment or carrying out tasks near active conductors.

 What You Can Do to Stay Safe

-As the employee of an advertising company that is frequently tasked with hanging indoor and outdoor banners, you must take a pro-active stance and ensure that you are trained to prevent and deal with the hazards commonly associated with your job.
+As an employee of an advertising company that is frequently tasked with hanging indoor and outdoor banners, you must take a proactive stance and ensure that you are trained to prevent and deal with the hazards commonly associated with your job.
 The right safety courses should be provided by your employer according to Canadian law.